Aquatic-Games/Pie/README.md

 ### Shader Compiler
 Used by Pie itself, the shader compiler provides a simple way to transpile shaders.
 Compile GLSL or HLSL to Spir-V, and transpile Spir-V to various supported shading languages, such as GLSL or HLSL.
 This library is used by Pie to provide cross-platform shader support.

+### SDL
+A raw wrapper around SDL, mostly for use by Pie.Windowing and Pie.Audio.
+It aims to be feature complete, though!
+(Although note at time of writing the bindings are *very* incomplete.
+PRs welcome!)

 ### Credits
-* [Silk.NET](https://github.com/dotnet/Silk.NET) - Direct3D, OpenGL, Vulkan, GLFW and SDL bindings.
+* [Silk.NET](https://github.com/dotnet/Silk.NET) - Direct3D, OpenGL and Vulkan bindings.
 * [Spirzza](https://github.com/TechPizzaDev/Spirzza) - shaderc & spirv-cross bindings.
 * [mixr](https://github.com/piegfx/mixr) - Native audio library for Pie.Audio
 * Twitter for it's pie emoji (I don't own it!)